Menu

 image

-Speaking to the Anything but Footy podcast, Asha said: “[The BEAA] are separate.
+Speaking to the Anything but Footy podcast after becoming an Athlete Board Member, Asha said: “[The BEAA] are separate.
 If you really do have an issue or you want to talk about something, there’s no wrong or right way to say it… If you need to say something, trust and believe the [BEAA] are actually listening.”

 Milly Kellyman